Julius Caesar: Conspiracy and death

 While some news of the conspiracy did leak, Caesar refused to take precautions and rejected escort by a bodyguard.
 The date decided upon by the conspirators was 15 March, the Ides of March, three days before Caesar intended to leave for his Parthian campaign.
 News of his imminent departure forced the conspirators to move up their plans; the Senate meeting on the 15th would be the last before his departure.
 They had decided that a Senate meeting was the best place to frame the killing as political, rejecting the alternatives at games, elections, or on the road.
 That only the conspirators would be armed at the Senate meeting, per Dio, also would have been an advantage.
 The day, 15 March, was also symbolically important as it was the day on which consuls took office until the mid-2nd century BC.

 The Ides of March coin, minted in 42 BC, depicts Marcus Junius Brutus.
 The reverse depicts daggers and a pileus symbolising their use to win back freedom.

 Various stories purport that Caesar was on the cusp of not attending or otherwise being warned about the plot.
+Nevertheless, he attended the Senate meeting that day, held in the Curia of Pompey.
 Approached on his golden chair at the foot of the statue of Pompey, the conspirators attacked him with daggers.
 Whether he fell in silence, per Suetonius, or after reply to Brutus' appearance – kai su teknon? ("you too, child?") – is variantly recorded.
 He was stabbed at least twenty-three times and died at once.